laurigates/soundsense-rs/README.md

    * Ultimately, you should only need one executable, the soundpack folder, and DF.
    * Recommended soundpack fork: https://github.com/jecowa/soundsensepack

+## Keys

+* Up/Down arrows to change selected channel
+* Left/Right arrows to change volume of selected channel
+* Space to pause selected channel
+* s to skip on selected channel
+* q to exit

 ## Current Features

 * Plays sounds reactive to what happens in DF.